-When you’re a one-person show, or only running with a small group of employees, every dollar counts.
+Every dollar counts when you’re a one-person show or running with a small group of employees.
 Small businesses are the lifeblood of this economy, and the IRS and State tax codes reflect that.
-Let’s talk about how to save money on small business taxes and some tax breaks to make that happen.
+Let’s discuss how to save money on small business taxes and some tax breaks to make that happen.

 Before we begin: It’s important to remember this is not tax advice.
 If you’re unsure of anything or need help with your tax situation, speak with a professional.
 This is merely for reference and educational purposes.

 Do you need to be a small business to take advantage of what you see here?
 Of course not.
-Most of what’s on this list can apply to any business of any size.
+Most of what’s on this list can apply to any size of business.
 You don’t necessarily need to be a small operation to benefit.

 What Are Tax Breaks?

 The local, state, and federal government tax codes offer dozens, if not more, ways to lessen your business’ tax burden in certain circumstances.
-The goal with these tax credits and deductions is to make operating a business more appealing and fruitful.
-These tax deductions often lead to more money in the business coffers or your pocket as the business owner, which is a great thing.
-I always recommend folks take as many deductions and credits as they can, but never fake it.
+The goal of these tax credits and deductions is to make operating a business more appealing and fruitful.
+These tax deductions often lead to more money in the business coffers or your pocket as the business owner, which is great.
+I always recommend that folks take as many deductions and credits as possible but never fake it.
 That’ll come back to haunt you, for sure.

 List of Tax Breaks For Small Businesses